Richard Wright (musician): 1996–2005: Broken China and reunion with Waters

-2005—2008: Work with Gilmour
+2005–2008: Work with Gilmour

 In 2006, Wright became a regular member of Gilmour's touring band, along with the former Pink Floyd sidemen Jon Carin, Dick Parry and Guy Pratt.
 He contributed keyboards and background vocals to Gilmour's 2006 solo album On an Island, and performed live in Europe and North America that year.
 On stage with Gilmour, he played keyboards, including a revival of the Farfisa organ for "Echoes".
 Wright sang lead on "Arnold Layne", which was released as a live single.
 He declined an offer to join Waters and Mason on Waters' Dark Side of the Moon Live tour to spend time working on a solo project.
 That year, Wright joined Gilmour and Mason for a screening of the Pink Floyd Pulse live concert video.
 Asked about performing again, Wright replied he would be happy on stage anywhere.
 He explained that his plan was to "meander" along and play live whenever Gilmour required his services.

 Wright performed at the Barrett tribute concert "Madcap's Last Laugh" at the Barbican in London on 10 May 2007.
 It was organised by Joe Boyd in memory of Barrett, who had died the previous July.
 The first half featured a Waters solo performance, while the second half concluded with Wright, alongside Gilmour and Mason, performing "Arnold Layne".
-By mid-2007, Wright was living alone in Kensington.
+By mid-2007, Wright was living alone in Kensington, London.
 He enjoyed playing as part of Gilmour's solo band, calling it "the most fun tour I've ever done in my life".
+That year, he recorded a jam with Gilmour's band, which was released on Gilmour's 2024 album Luck and Strange.